sagemath/sagewiki_to_gh-2022-10-10/days27.md

 This Sage days will be a bug fix Sage Days, devoted to fixing large numbers of bugs in Sage.

-DATES: January 7 - 13, though some people will show up Jan 9 or 10, due to the AMS/MAA meeting.
+DATES: January 7 - 13, 2011.
+Some people will show up Jan 9 or 10, due to the AMS/MAA meeting.

-LOCATION: TBA (likely Seattle)
+LOCATION: Seattle

 FUNDING: If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.